riscv-android-src/toolchain-rustc/src/doc/rustc-dev-guide/src/queries/query-evaluation-model-in-detail.md

 executed, no results are cached.
 But the context already provides access to "input" data, i.e. pieces of immutable data that were computed before the context was created and that queries can access to do their computations.
-Currently this input data consists mainly of the HIR map and the command-line options the compiler was invoked with.
+Currently this input data consists mainly of the HIR map, upstream crate metadata, and the command-line options the compiler was invoked with.
 In the future, inputs will just consist of command-line options and a list of source files -- the HIR map will itself be provided by a query which processes these source files.